How to Create a User Account / Company Profile

 Once your STEP position is approved, you must create a new job/posting in Handshake to advertise your position for a minimum of two weeks.

-Campus employers hiring for other campus positions MUST specify in the title whether the position is Work Study, STEP, or Student Assistant.
+When creating a new job/posting campus employers MUST specify in the title whether the position is work study, STEP or student assistant.

 Please list they type of position first and then the title.

 If you are considering more than one please also put that in the title:

 - Work Study/Student Assistant – Game Day Operations Intern

 Please enter your titles in a consistent format to those listed above.
 This helps us properly tag your positions in our system so students can search based on the position type.